 - Official documentation of practicum hours from master’s degree granting institution

-- Acceptable criminal background check (prior to matriculation).
+- Acceptable criminal background check (upon admission).

 The following must be submitted as part of the application process:

 - A completed graduate application and application fee through Graduate Admission at www.msj.edu.

 - A one-to-two page typewritten essay with reasons for seeking the Doctor of Nursing Practice Degree along with a statement of professional goals.